🎉 Announcing Free Tools! Plan out your customer referral program using our toolkit of 11 free tools.

 Leveraging Competitions

-The competitive spirit in humans is ever enduring and leveraging this within competitions creates a great opportunity for marketing.
-Competitions, by their very design, create scarcity.
-There can only be one winner, and people want to be that person.
+The competitive spirit in humans is ever enduring, and leveraging this within competitions creates a great opportunity for scarcity marketing.
+Competitions, by their very design, create scarcity – there can only be one winner, and people want to be that person.
 We have stronger desires for things when we think that other people want them too.
+As noted in research by Cialdini, "Competitors are not only more motivated to pursue scarce goods, they're also more attracted to them in the first place."
+By positioning their offerings as a prize to be won, brands can amplify consumers' desire through the psychology of competitiveness and scarcity.

 eBay has built its entire business on a scarcity model.
-At the start of eBay, before there were shops with stock, you were bidding on the one item in the listing.
-It was you against the horde of invisible competitors going for that same item, and that made you want it more.
-The competitive element drives people to act on their impulses and go after purchases.
-Furthermore, they openly display how many other people have bid on the items (showing that you’re on the precipice of missing out) and also the ticking clock showing when the auction ends.
-It’s no coincidence that there are flurries of bids at the end of auctions, or that eBay prominently displays auctions that are ending soon on their homepage.
+At the start of eBay, before there were shops with inventory, you were bidding on the one item in the listing.
+It was you against other bidders vying for that same scarce item, creating a competitive dynamic that made you want it more.
+The competitive element combined with item scarcity drives people to act impulsively and bid higher to avoid missing out.
+Furthermore, eBay openly displays how many other people have bid on items and uses countdown timers for when auctions end, amplifying the fear of losing out.
+Research by Byers et al. found that eBay's auction format increased consumer valuations by up to 21% compared to posted pricing due to the competitive arousal and perceived scarcity.
+It's no coincidence that bidding frenzies often occur as auctions near their end times.

 Key Takeaways